 Signal analysis, data manipulation and visualisation were performed in Python (Van Rossum and Drake Jr 1995) and its scipy, numpy, matplotlib, soundfile and pandas packages (Virtanen et al. 2020; Oliphant 2006; Hunter 2007; Bechtold and Geier 2019; McKinney and others 2010).
 Median difference and permutation tests were performed with dabest (Ho et al. 2019) while reproducible analysis, documentation and presentation were enabled by the Jupyter Notebook and Rmarkdown projects (Kluyver et al. 2016; Xie, Allaire, and Grolemund 2018).
 Audio visualisation, preliminary measurements and single call annotations were done with Audacity (Audacity-Team 2019).

-3.0 Results
+3 Results

 We recorded echolocation and flight behaviour of mixed-species groups of the high-duty cycle bats Rhinolophus euryale and R. mehelyi as they flew alone and with other bats in a natural cave.
-The bats performed various flight behaviours in the cave, seen such as circling inside the cave, multi bat approach and following flights.
+The bats performed various flight behaviours in the cave, such as circling inside the cave, approaches ((when two or more bats flew towards each other) and following (one bat behind another) flights.
 The duration of continuously observed flight bouts varied strongly, ranging from about 0.1 s to 62 s (median: 1.04 s , 95%ile range: 0.5-8.54 s).

 In general, the acoustic parameters of individual calls mostly did not differ between single-bat and multi-bat conditions.
 Likewise, the windowed-call-analysis revealed no major differences in received level and FM lowest frequency between single-bat and multi-bat and between multi-bat and virtual-multi-bat conditions.
 The dominant-frequency range of the window analysis, however, was larger in multi-bat conditions compared to single-bat conditions.